Undergraduate and Professional Degrees

 2. Review Your Degree Audit

-After applying for graduation, review your degree audit in myWSU and report any discrepancies to your academic adviser.
+After applying for graduation, check your progress towards graduation in myWSU and report any discrepancies to your academic adviser. students can access their Academic Progress Report through the Academic Advising tile on the Student homepage.
+Instructions open in a new tab.
 For Honors requirements, contact the Honors College.

 3. Complete Degree Requirements